-Except there is the rumour of something sinister, hushed up.
-People are disappearing and with everyone connected through the Link, nothing is private.
-The world is altered and Peter is no longer sure what is real or who he can trust.
+Except there is a rumour of something sinister, hushed up.
+People are disappearing, and with everyone connected through the Link nothing is private.
+The world is being altered and Peter is no longer sure what is real or who he can trust.

 Set one thousand years after '0.4,' this book proved to be just as eerie as its predecessor.
 The defining qualities of humanity are once again called into question and Lancaster extinguishes the gap in our ever-progressing need to connect with each other and technology.

-This was one of my most anticipated books of the year - ever since I learned of its existence - and it did not disappoint.
-Even though I had ordered the book online, it was so slow to arrive that I purchased it on eBook for less than three US dollars.
+This was one of my most anticipated books of the year - ever since I learnt of its existence - and it did not disappoint.
+Even though I had ordered the book online, it was so slow to arrive that I purchased it on ebook.
 That is how impatient I was to read it.

-There are several nods to current social/gaming pop culture with "MyBook," "FaceSpace," "Linkepedia" and "LinkPad" as well as "Last Quest."
+There are several nods to current social/gaming/pop culture with "MyBook," "FaceSpace," "Linkepedia" and "LinkPad" as well as "Last Quest."
 Peter's obsession with making lists is something I can relate to and his interests cover literature, music, apps and games.
-'1.4' may be set in a futuristic and somewhat alien setting but it isn't enough to estrange the reader entirely.
+'1.4' may be set in a futuristic - and somewhat alien - setting but it isn't too much so as to estrange the reader.

 I suppose you could read '1.4' as a stand-alone novel but I wouldn't recommend it.
 There are too many references that will go over your head.
 Some of them reiterated my need to re-read '0.4' or perhaps listen to it on audio.